pyrrho314/recipesystem/README.md

     export RECIPEPATH=/home/craiga/nrm_demo/recipe_kits

-You can see if the system is working by typeing:
+You can see if the system is working by using the listPrimitives.py command.

-    listPrimitives.py
+    listPrimitives.py -i

 This command will list transformation primitives from `kit_Novem`, which was cloned from the `recipe_kit.git` repository.
 Running this ensures you have the scripts directory in the PATH and `astrodata` in PYTHONPATH.
 If the primitives below appear, this also shows the kits are being loaded.
-Which should list available transformation primitives from the kit_Novem:
+Which should list available transformation primitives from the kit_Novem.

+For a 101 Tutorial see (./QUICK_TOTORIAL.md).

+`listPrimitives.py` output:

 ```
 ===============================================================================